4 ways to synchronize those exchange accounts

 Where else can I use CB Exchange Server Sync?

 Mergers and acquisitions!
 Why?
-The companies involved will have separate Exchange servers, and will, most likely, be running different versions too.
+The companies involved will have separate Exchange servers and, most likely, run different versions of Exchange Server.

 Sounds complicated, but CB Exchange Server Sync will make it simple for you.
 Read on about a mergers and acquisitions scenario.